nyu-bigdata-class/final-project-report/ny736-va2083/report.md

 * Before conducting experiments, we thought that the policy might not be stable w.r.t. the hyperparameters.
 But the experiments show that the there are minor fluctuations as we vary the hyperparameters 'p', 'alpha' and 'beta'.

 # Conclusion
+We conclude that the improvise metric which gives importance to the runtime is crucial to asses the dominant nature of a user.
+The novel metric, SIDS is dynamic and is more robust compared to the metric of DRF.
+It is more genric and can handle the cases of resource hogs and resource mice more efficiently.
+Moreover, preemption plays an important role in equalizing the SIDS value across users.
+Though DRF, tries to equalize the dominant share while allocating resources but it loses control once allocation is done.
+While our policy is more robust since it keeps a track of SIDS and makes a preemption when SIDs value of one user becomes large than the rest.
+Therefore our plocy is sharing incentive in a broader setting.

 # Future Work
+In the future, we take inspiration from simulated annealing and wanted to use an energy minimization approach.
+Basically, we would use two exponential functions to define the energy of system.
+One of the energy function, would increase exponentially as the waiting time of jobs increases and other one would decrease exponentially as the resources are allocated.
+We subtract the second from first energy function.
+Since exponential functions are convex and the system's energy is just a linear combination fo two convex fucntion.
+The resultant fucntion is convex.
+As local minima of strictly convex function is also the global minima.
+We would like to use traditional machine learning approach to minimize the energy.
+However, there are resource contraints.
+Since it is a constrained setting, we would like to use Projected Gradient Descent.